Ohio Amber Alert: Suspect faces kidnapping, felony battery charges

 Nalah Jackson remains in custody and is scheduled to face a judge in Indiana on Dec.
 27.

-Jackson faces two charges of kidnapping, along with a felony battery charge for allegedly spitting on a sheriff deputy.
+Jackson faces two charges of kidnapping, along with a felony battery charge for allegedly spitting on a sheriff’s deputy.